VivusHub/Vivus/README.md

 # Synopsis

-Vivus Hub family of apps is designed to helps users create and share life experiences.
-This repo has been fully documented to the best of our knowledge to help both brands and developers get the best experience from our platform.
-If you need further help in any section please email support@vivushub.com and we would guide you through resolving any issues.
+Vivus Hub family of apps is designed to helps users create and share live experiences.
+This repo has been fully documented to the best of our knowledge to help both organisers and developers get the best experience from our platform.
+If you need further help in any section please feel free to email us at support@vivushub.com.

 # Getting started
-This documentation assumes you already have an API access token or key, if you don't have one please login to [Vivus](https://www.vivushub.com/vivus/interface/settings).
+This documentation assumes you already have an API access token or key, if you don't have one please login to [Vivus](https://www.vivushub.com/vivus/interface/settings?ref=github).
 You'll find your token under settings.

 ```
     $action = "ActionType";